 The Archeological Park Alto de los Ídolos is situated between San Agustin and Isnos.
 While there is access by road, travelers can also embark on a scenic 12-kilometer trek by foot or on horseback, passing through La Chaquira and crossing the Magdalena River via an old wooden bridge.

-The beautiful colorful stone sculptures of El Purutal are located in the hills around San Agustin.
-When hiking there or horseback riding, you can enjoy gorgeous views of green mountains and valleys.
+The beautiful colorful stone sculptures of El Purutal are tucked into the hills around San Agustín.
+Whether you go on foot, by mountain bike, or on horseback, the journey rewards you with stunning views of green mountains and valleys.

-Photo by Travelhapp, El Purutal statues, San Agustin Archeological Park
+Photo by Nicole (Travelhapp), El Purutal statues, San Agustin Archeological Park

 Last but not least, relax in the nice cafes and restaurants of San Agustin while sipping delicious regional coffee or enjoying typical food.
 Here are some recommendations: